ibm-cloud-docs/cloud-databases-gen2/pricing.md

 ## Using the pricing calculator
 {: #pricing-calc}

-For pricing estimation, use the **Add to estimate** button on the catalog page of each service.
+For pricing estimation, use the **Add to estimate** button on the provisioning page of each service.
 Input your total consumption across each data members into the calculator.
 This is equal to the number of members because your data is replicated to all members.
 For example, a 2 member PostgreSQL deployment with 5 GB of disk on a 4 vCPU x 20 GB RAM profile would have a total bill for 10 GB of disk and the total cost of 2 members.

 ## Backups pricing for Gen 2 instances
 {: #pricing-backup}

 Gen 2 {{site.data.keyword.databases-for}} uses a snapshot based backup model, with pricing aligned to the size of your provisioned database storage.
-Snapshots differ from native backups in that they are block-level incremental copies, therefore you are billed based on how much data has changed since the last snapshot, not just the total size of your database.
+Snapshots differ from traditional backups in that they are block-level incremental copies, therefore you are billed based on how much data has changed since the last snapshot that is currently maintained, not just the total size of your database.

 By default, all Gen 2 {{site.data.keyword.databases-for}} provides a daily backup that is stored for 30 days.
 These backups, and any on-demand backups you make, all count toward the above allocation.